-The Farm, which the Holiday House is situated on, is located in quiet and peaceful natural environment with many opportunities for variety of activities.
+The Farm, which the Holiday House is situated on, is located in quiet and peaceful natural environment.

-There is a nice and easy hiking for both adults and children.
+There is a nice and easy hiking- posibilities for both adults and children.
 It is easy to get up to the mountain and enjoy the peace and quiet, fresh air and the view over the archipelago and sea.

 There are several options when it comes to nature walks, both marked and unmarked trails, both on foot, by bike or car.

-Utvorda Festning is it possible to visit by car.
-Here one can stroll around and look at Europe’s largest coastal fort.
+Utvorda Festning is possible to visit by car.
+Here you can stroll around and look at Europe’s largest coastal fort.

-On trips in the nature here, it is often to see many kinds of animals; elk, roe deer, foxes, squirrels etc. Also forest birds, like grouse and black grouse is around here.
+On trips in the nature, it is often to see many kinds of animals; elk, roe deer, foxes, squirrels etc. Also forest birds, like grouse and black grouse is around here.
 There are several seabirds in this area: Cormorant, Tern, Egret, Black-Backed Gulls etc.

-On the trip at the sea, You can disembark at the Villa and take a stroll and look at Villa Lighthouse (built in 1838) — and is the oldest coal-fired lighthouse in Norway.
+On the trip at the sea, you can disembark at the island Villa and take a stroll and look at Villa Lighthouse (built in 1838) — and is the oldest coal-fired lighthouse in Norway.

-One can also go ashore on Halmøya, and go up to the Stone Age settlement Håkkahallaren, which is from the time when the sea was high.
+You can also go ashore on Halmøya, and go up to the Stone Age settlement Håkkahallaren, which is from the time when the sea level was higher.

-Here is excellent conditions for posting from the floating dock in the harbor at Vik, and we have an Boat Trailer of Kayaks as well.
+We have excellent conditions for posting from the floating dock in the harbor at Vik.

 Hanshelleren, known among climbers as one of the world’s hardest climb walls, is located just a short drive away.
 At Strøm, where Hanshelleren lies, there are opportunities for bouldering and climbing on natural hedge in over 150 different routes.